-Enabling customers to interact with your customer service department or contact center today is a must.
+Social customer service or enabling customers to interact with your customer service department or contact center via social today is a must for most businesses.
 However, it’s not an isolated holy grail.
 You offer it for a reason and not because everyone tells you that it matters.
 De facto, that means you enable customers to seek service via social touchpoints in an integrated customer service approach whereby connecting service, customer experiences and the contact center is key .

 Popular platforms like Facebook and Twitter have traditionally been used to air grievances about a company.
 Those who could not get proper customer service from a business found that social media provided a way for them to overcome their frustration and get what your business owed them.